Brexit showdown: British lawmakers bid to block PM leaving EU with no deal

 “I think we will have the numbers,” one of the rebels, Conservative former finance minister Philip Hammond, said.
 “Prime Minister Johnson has always intended that there will be an election.”

-As Johnson played Brexit chess with lawmakers, opponents cast his order to suspend parliament as undemocratic and his threat to kick rebels out of the party as a perilous act that could endanger the future of the Conservative Party.

-“The country has to come before the party,” Conservative lawmaker Dominic Grieve told LBC radio.

-The rebel alliance will put forward an emergency motion for a vote on Tuesday allowing them to seize control of the parliamentary agenda the following day to try to pass legislation that would force Johnson to seek a three-month delay to Britain’s EU exit.
+The rebel alliance will put forward an emergency motion for a vote on Tuesday allowing its members to seize control of the parliamentary agenda the following day to try to pass legislation that would force Johnson to seek a three-month delay to Britain’s EU exit.

 Johnson raised the stakes, however, effectively turning it into a confidence vote by making clear that if the government were defeated, it would hold a vote on Wednesday to approve an early election, most likely to be held on Oct.
 14.